jdwije/LEWT/README.md

 ## Quick Start

 The LEWT program is based around a procedure I call *extract, process, render* [EPR].
 Data is extracted from some source(s) and transformed into a general ledger data structure, this is then passed to the specified processor(s) which may use it to perform calculations, the processed data is then finally passed onto a renderer for outputting in a useful format.
-All EPR operations are handled by LEWT Extensions, thus a basic LEWT command oly involves you specify which extensions to use:
+All EPR operations are handled by LEWT Extensions, thus a basic LEWT command only involves you specify which extensions to use for the EPR proceedure:

 ```
 # -e = extractor, -p = processor, -o = renderer.
-Outputs an invoice for client ACME
+Outputs an invoice for target client ACME
-lewt -x calendar -p invoice -t ACME
+lewt -x calendar -p invoice -o liquid -t ACME
 ```

 You can also extract from multiple sources at once and feed it into a processor: